 My daughters found it ironic that it happened to be October and the spider fit right in with our Halloween decorations.
 Our family does not take Halloween decorations lightly.
 We go all out every holiday, from large spiders crawling up our house and ghouls hanging from trees, to skeletons and tombstones in our front yard.
 Our motto is “go big or go home.”
 This seems to be Miss Spider’s motto, too, judging on the girth of that bee.

-So in honor of our spider friend, here are some fun seasonal activities to enjoy!
+So in honor of our spider friend, here are some fun seasonal activities to enjoy.
+Use them as fall or Halloween decorations!

 I encourage you to get outside and explore your yard, neighborhood, sidewalk or local park.
 There is so much to observe, explore, and create!